Introduction

 Mistake 1: Providing too much information

-Put yourself in your reader’s shoes and ask: “How much do my readers know about this topic?”
+Do: Put yourself in your reader’s shoes and ask: “How much do my readers know about this topic?”
 “How much information do they really need?”

 Mistake 2: Disorganized structure

 Nothing puts readers off faster than a messy technical document.
+Disorganized documentation might mean:

-- It’s hard to find vital information.
+• It’s hard to find vital information.

-- Sections don’t align and flow with each other.
+• Sections don’t align and flow with each other.

-- Cross-references are a mess.
+• Cross-references are a mess.

-- Lots of grammatical blunders.
+• Lots of grammatical errors.

-- Lots of white space, missing words, etc.
+• Lots of white space, missing words, etc.

 Not only might the reader not understand the content, they’ll likely get frustrated.
 They’ll view your business negatively and render the document useless and unusable.
-It’s a terrible (and avoidable) fate after all your hard work.

-The best way to fix this is to carefully consider the layout of the document you want to create.
+Do: Carefully consider the layout of the document you want to create.
 Create a simple outline or use tools to automate and optimize the structure.

 Mistake 3: Too much jargon

-Your readers determine the content, tone and style of your technical documentation.
+Do: Let your readers determine the content, tone and style of your technical documentation.

 But if you’re writing for a general audience, remember what’s appropriate for them.